 School excursions - bringing groups other than the Choir

 Promo codes are available for schools to organise an excursion to the matinee performance.
 These tickets are for groups of students who are not performing to attend the concert.
 Please contact us should you wish to purchase tickets.

 Will photos and DVDs be available?

 Our DVD production is a professional soundtrack of all songs run consecutively, with visual footage to accompany.
 Speeches and comperes will be seen but not heard in the footage.
 Order Forms will be sent home with your child and will also be available at the venue and on the One Big Voice website.
 They will be available as a DVD or a download option.

-* this section could be revised/updated throughout the year
+* this section is revised/updated throughout the year